python/cpython/Doc/library/fcntl.rst

    buffer 1024 bytes long which is then passed to :func:`ioctl` and copied back into the supplied buffer.

-   If the :c:func:`ioctl` fails, an :exc:`OSError` exception is raised.
+   If the :c:func:`ioctl` call fails, an :exc:`OSError` exception is raised.

    An example::